8.3.1 Faculty Employment

 - Success at meeting goals and objectives.

-All senior administrators shall be evaluated by their subordinates (one level down) at least once every five (5) years.
-Evaluation results will be the basis for the senior administrator’s development plan.
+All academic administrative officers shall be evaluated by their subordinates (one level down) at least once every five years.
+Evaluation results will be the basis for the academic administrative officer’s development plan.

 8.3.6 Criteria for Promotion

-Each USG institution shall establish clearly stated promotion criteria and procedures that emphasize excellence in teaching for all teaching faculty.
-These policies will be submitted to the USG chief academic officer for review.
+Each University System of Georgia (USG) institution shall establish clearly-stated promotion criteria and procedures that emphasize excellence in teaching for all teaching faculty, which shall be submitted to the USG Chief Academic Officer for review and approval.

 The minimum criteria are:

-- Outstanding professional service to the institution, and/or the community
+- Noteworthy professional service to the institution or the community;

-- Outstanding research, scholarship, creative activity or academic achievement
+- Noteworthy research, scholarship, creative activity, or academic achievement; and,

-Noteworthy achievement in all four of the above need not be demanded, but should be expected in at least two.
+Noteworthy achievement in all four of the above areas is not required, but should be demonstrated in at least two areas.
 A written recommendation should be submitted by the head of the department concerned setting forth the reasons for promotion.
 The faculty member’s length of service with an institution shall be taken into consideration in determining whether or not the faculty member should be promoted.

 8.3.7 Tenure and Criteria for Tenure

-None of the procedures in Section 8.3.7 apply to faculty at Georgia Gwinnett College.
+None of the procedures in Section 8.3.7 apply to faculty at Georgia Gwinnett College (GGC).

 Tenure resides at the institutional level.
-Institutional responsibility for employment of a tenured individual is to the extent of continued employment on a 100 percent workload basis for two (2) out of every three (3) consecutive academic terms until retirement, dismissal for cause, or release because of financial exigency, or program modification as determined by the Board.
+Institutional responsibility for employment of a tenured individual is to the extent of continued employment on a 100 percent workload basis for two out of every three consecutive academic terms until retirement, dismissal for cause, or release because of financial exigency or program modification as determined by the Board of Regents.

 Minimum for All Institutions in All Professorial Ranks

-- Academic achievement, as appropriate to the mission
+- Academic achievement, as appropriate to the institution’s mission;

-- Outstanding service to the institution, profession, or community
+- Outstanding service to the institution, profession, or community; and,

-Upon approval of the award of tenure to an individual by the president, that individual shall be notified in writing by the president of his/her institution, with a copy of the notification forwarded to the Executive Vice Chancellor and Chief Academic Officer.
+Upon approval of the award of tenure to an individual by the institution President, the individual shall be notified in writing by the President with a copy of the notification forwarded to the USG Chief Academic Officer.

-Except for the approved suspension of the probationary period due to a leave of absence, the maximum time that may be served at the rank of assistant professor or above without the award of tenure shall be seven (7) years, provided, however, that a terminal contract for an eighth year may be proffered if a recommendation for tenure is not approved by the president.
+Except for the approved suspension of the probationary period due to a leave of absence, the maximum time that may be served at the rank of assistant professor or above without the award of tenure shall be seven years, but a terminal contract for an eighth year may be proffered if a recommendation for tenure is not approved by the President.

-Except for the approved suspension of the probationary period due to a leave of absence, the maximum period of time that may be served at the rank of full-time instructor shall be seven (7) years (BoR Minutes, April 2000, pp. 31-32).
+Except for the approved suspension of the probationary period due to a leave of absence, the maximum period of time that may be served at the rank of full-time instructor shall be seven years.

 Tenure or probationary credit towards tenure is lost upon: